Scaling limits of Markov branching trees and Galton-Watson trees conditioned on the number of vertices with out-degree in a given set: Galton-Watson trees

 Observe that $\theta$ has nonnegative coefficients, $[z^0]\theta(z) = \xi_0/(1-\xi_1)$ and $\theta(1)=1$.
 Thus the coefficients of $\theta$ are a probability distribution, call it $\zeta=(\zeta_i)_{i\geq 0}$.

-\begin{prop} Let $T$ be a Galton-Watson tree with offspring distribution $\xi$ and let $T'$ be a Galton-Watson tree with offspring distribution $\zeta$ where $\xi$ and $\zeta$ are related as above.
+\begin{proposition} Let $T$ be a Galton-Watson tree with offspring distribution $\xi$ and let $T'$ be a Galton-Watson tree with offspring distribution $\zeta$ where $\xi$ and $\zeta$ are related as above.
 Then for all $k\geq 1$, $\P(\#_{\{0\}}T=k)=\P(\#_{\Z^+}T'=k)$.
-Also, $T'$ is critical (subcritical) if and only if $T$ is critical (subcritical). \end{prop}
+Also, $T'$ is critical (subcritical) if and only if $T$ is critical (subcritical). \end{proposition}